Kenny-Hom27/mod-2-project/README.md

 ## How to Play!

-- Log In with a new/old Username/Password
+- Log in with a new/old Username/Password.

 ![login-image][login-image]

-- Select by either architecture name, artist name, city name, or type of style
+- Select by either architecture name, artist name, city name, or type of style.

 ![select-image][select-image]

 - Leave reviews on your favorite architectural pieces!

 ![review-image][review-image]

+- Looking for something not on the list?
+Feel free to add it!

+![create-image][create-image]

 ## Built With